dentarg/auth0-blog/_posts/2017-10-18-4-security-measures-after-data-breach.markdown

 When more than [80% of breaches](https://digitalguardian.com/blog/enterprise-data-security-breaches-experts-how-companies-can-protect-themselves-big-data) originate from static user credentials, restricting and managing access to critical data becomes a no-brainer.

 ## 3. Hack Yourself to Anticipate Future Attacks

+{% include tweet_quote.html quote_text="Find the weak spots in your ecosystem of technologies.
+How can you possibly keep up?
+Hack yourself!" %}

 Hackers spend every minute of every day inventing new ways to attack your systems, trying to find the weak spots in your ecosystem of technologies.
 How can you possibly keep up?
 Hack yourself.